Sweet Cheese Pies. Easy Desserts from Mom’s Recipe Book

 The filling for the pies adapted to whatever was available on the continent (forest fruit or specific fruit).

-To this day, the English fill the pies with meats, mostly.
-In 2018 a large bakery chain that makes pasties at industrial scale and sells them in many shops around the country was the first to announce a billion-pound profit.
+To this day, the English fill the pies with meats mostly.
+In 2018 a large bakery chain that makes pasties at an industrial scale and sells them in many shops around the country was the first to announce a billion-pound profit.

 Our pie went a long way from a pharaoh’s table to making someone a billionaire.